Citco Security Center

 PROTECT YOUR ONLINE IDENTITY AND ACCOUNTS

-Hackers and perpetrators of identity theft and fraud are constantly coming up with ways to steal your personal data – includes tricking you into giving it to them willingly or unwittingly.
+Hackers and perpetrators of identity theft and fraud are constantly coming up with ways to steal your personal data, which includes tricking you into giving it to them willingly or unwittingly.
 The steps below will help you fight any advances the cybercriminals are making in order to grab your personal data.

 Create strong passwords and keep them private